Alopecia/Indralupta

 - Fried and oily foods

-- Excessive sugar and processed items
+- Excess sugar and processed foods

 - Fermented foods and alcohol

-- Excess dairy (if Kapha imbalance is present)
+- Excess dairy (in Kapha imbalance)

 - Junk food that weakens digestion